 2. Good enough to be dangerous

 The most common dismissal of large language models follows a predictable line of argument.
 Critics acknowledge the impressiveness, then pivot: these systems don't truly understand.
 They're not rational, nor sentient.
 They lack grounded world models.
 They confuse correlation for causation.
 Plus, they hallucinate.
+And therefore, the argument goes, today's AI is nowhere near ready to tackle white-collar work.

 But they're drawing the wrong conclusion from it.

 There is an inconvenient truth here that we may not have fully reckoned with: we would likely be surprised, and possibly a little unsettled, by just how little intelligence is required to complete a good-ish number of discrete white-collar tasks.
 A surprising proportion of professional work was never bundled into human roles because it required Einstein-level intelligence eight hours a day.
 It was bundled there because humans were the only general-purpose processors available.
+Our work was never as continuously complex as our salaries might have implied.

 The critics may be right that AGI is a long way off.
 They may be wrong about how much that actually matters.